milk-v/milkv.io/docs/duo/getting-started/buildroot-sdk.md

 In addition, a large number of application packages are preset in Buildroot.
 The required programs are generated by downloading the source code and compiling them.
 The preset application packages of Buildroot can be viewed in the `buildroot-2021.05/package` directory.

 Configuring to enable or disable an application package is implemented in the target board's configuration file.
-Taking the `milkv-duo` target as an example, its buildroot configuration file is:
+Taking the `milkv-duo-sd` target as an example, its buildroot configuration file is:
 ```
-buildroot-2021.05/configs/milkv-duo_musl_riscv64_defconfig
+buildroot-2021.05/configs/milkv-duo-sd_musl_riscv64_defconfig
 ```

 We can compile the SDK as a whole on the host (such as Ubuntu), and then go to the Buildroot compilation directory to configure the relevant application packages through command line menu interaction.